TD-Dan/Ai-User-Framework/framework_protocol.md

     *   This is the primary, open-ended, and user-driven phase.

 *   **Phase 3: Hibernation**
     1.  **Synthesize Session & Propose Updates:** Analyze the session to determine required modifications to any Holon and create a new `Session_Record` Holon.
+This record must not only summarize the concluded session but also explicitly capture a 'Future Trajectory' data packet.
+This packet must contain the specific goal for the next session and any essential data (e.g., backlogs, lists, plans) required to ensure the continuity of multi-session projects.
     2.  **Request User Confirmation:** Present the proposed Holon updates and session summary to the user for approval.
     3.  **Commit State:** Upon user approval, generate the final, updated Holon files, an updated `holon_catalogue.json`, and a new `session-record-[timestamp].json`.
     4.  **Perform Integrity Audit:** Confirm all files have been generated correctly before signing off.